ColdFusionX/ColdFusionX.github.io/_posts/2020-09-01-LegacyHTB.md

 The fact that we could grab both the flag indicates that we are running as `NT AUTHORITY\SYSTEM`, but how do we confirm whether we are running as system since Windows XP doesn't have `whoami` binary.

-We can host `whoami.exe` which is by default available on kali OS inside `/usr/share/windows-binaries` on our SMB server using `Impacket's Smbserver` and run the binary on the remote host:
+We can use `whoami.exe` which is by default available on kali OS inside `/usr/share/windows-binaries` and host it on our SMB server using `Impacket's Smbserver` and run it on the remote host:

 ### Sharing SMB folder from attacking machine